microsoft/TOXIGEN/README.md

 - **Demonstration-Based Prompting**, where we encourage a language model to imitate hand-written examples
 - **ALICE**, which tricks a predefined toxicity classifier into generating challenging, implicit sentences.

 **WARNING: This repository contains and discusses content that is offensive or upsetting.
-All materials are intended to support research that improves toxicity detection methods.**
+All materials are intended to support research that improves toxicity detection methods.
+Included examples of toxicity do not represent how the authors or sponsors feel about any identity groups.**

 ## Download the data